The 5 Coolest Combination Guns Ever Made

 Before Savage started making the gun in 1950, Stevens sold it as the model .22-410.
 During WWII, the U.S. Army Air Corps ordered over 22,000 Model .22-410s at $10.62 each to issue as an aircrew survival gun.
 The military guns were stocked in an early version of plastic called Tennit, which was said to have a tendency to break.
 Savage discontinued the Model 24 in 2010 and the small game hunters who had experience with them were sad to see it go.

 The Model 24 is a break-action with an exposed hammer and a single trigger.
 A selector on the receiver can be used to move a transfer bar and switch between barrels on the fly.
 Its most popular configuration is .22LR over a .410.
 But over the years, it was also chambered in a variety of cartridges including .22 WMR, .22 Hornet, .222 Rem, .223 Rem, .30-30 Win, .357 Magnum, and .357 Max for the rifle; and .410, 20 gauge, and 12 gauge for the shotgun.
 Used Model 24s are pretty affordable, but their owners don’t usually part with them lightly.
-If you do find one in a gun shop, buy it.
+If you find one in a gun shop, buy it.

 3. M30 Luftwaffe Survival Gun

 The M30 is an extravagant gun on its own, but when placed next to other aircrew survival guns, it really shines.
-This is best illustrated with a comparison:
+This is best illustrated with a comparison.

 The American M6 survival gun didn’t take to the skies in WWII, but it’s an example of a typical pilot’s survival gun.
 Constructed of stamped sheet metal, it could shoot .22 Hornet and .410 and held a handful of shells in the buttstock for bagging small game.
 The M30, on the other hand, was intended for a full-blown safari.
 It’s a drilling, the prefix dri meaning three (drei) in German signifying that the gun has three barrels—two 12-gauge barrels over a 9.3x74r rifled barrel, which is comparable to a .350 Rem.
 Mag.
-The guns were built by Sauer & Sohn in the gunmaking town of Suhl where it was engraved, case hardened, covered in swastikas, and packed in a handy aluminum travel case with loads of ammunition.
+The guns were built by Sauer & Sohn in the gunmaking town of Suhl where it was engraved, case hardened, covered in swastikas, and packed in an aluminum travel case with loads of ammunition.

-The M30 drilling saw action mostly in Africa, where one could make the case for hunting gun of its caliber.
+The M30 drilling saw action in Africa, where one could make the case for a hunting gun of its caliber.
 But most of the game that demands a 9.3x74r lives in central and southern Africa, and Nazi airmen were fighting in the north.
 The rest is a bit of a mystery.
 Some think that the gun was a product of cronyism on the part of Gen. Goering, who was the head of the Luftwaffe and Nazi Germany’s Master of The Hunt.
 Whatever the reason for such a luxurious survival gun, it didn’t last long.
 Roughly 4000 M30s were ordered from Sauer & Sohn, but only 2500 or so were delivered before someone crunched the numbers and nixed the project.

-The neatest thing about the Luftwaffe Drilling is that when you turn the rear-tang selector switch to shoot the rifle barrel, a small rear leaf sight automatically rises from the rib, turning your front bead into a front sight.
+The neatest thing about the Luftwaffe Drilling is that when you turn the selector switch to the rifle barrel, a small rear leaf sight automatically rises from the rib, turning your front bead into a front sight.
 The left barrel was also regulated to shoot a slug to the same point of impact as the rifle barrel, and airmen were given 20 Brennake slugs in their kit.
 Had they gone farther south, downed Luftwaffe pilots could have enjoyed a hunter’s paradise, but in the sandy deserts of the north, they would have been hungry.